Sign Up

 November 8, 2020

-The United States has elected a woman – and a woman of color to boot – to the second highest office in the most powerful country in the world.
+The Democratic Party has just nominated a woman – and a woman of color to boot – to the highest office in the most powerful country in the world.

-What’s the big deal?
-You wonder, in having Kamala Harris as Vice President-Elect?
+What’s the big deal nominating Kamala Harris for President of the United States you wonder?
 After all, other democracies have long put women into the top political post in their country.

 A big deal

 We women know it is a big deal because – for some reason – men have always, the world over, predominated in such positions of power.
-And in earlier times, other women – both in the U.S. and abroad – have failed to attain that power.
+And in earlier times, other women – both in the United States and abroad – have failed to attain that power.

 Why is that so?
 Is there any biological, neurological and sociological reason that would explain that unequal development?

-Let’s take a truly intelligent look at this phenomenon by looking into it through the eyes of – stay with me – birds!
+Let’s take a truly insightful look at this phenomenon by looking into it through the eyes of – stay with me – birds!

-Our guide in this journey is an ornithology professor at Yale.
-In his 2017 book, “The Evolution of Beauty, How Darwin’s Forgotten Theory of Mate Choice Shapes the Animal World” – part of my summer reading – he tells us that “being able to figure out what’s going on when it’s not obvious is perhaps the most fundamental advantage of intelligence.” (p.69)
+Our guide in this journey is an ornithology professor at Yale University.
+In his 2017 book, “The Evolution of Beauty, How Darwin’s Forgotten Theory of Mate Choice Shapes the Animal World,” the author tells us that “being able to figure out what’s going on when it’s not obvious is perhaps the most fundamental advantage of intelligence.” (p.
+69)

 Where the males are prettier than the female